Balancing Pitta in the Joints

 Guggulu resin is a penetrating, detoxifying, and rejuvenating herb renowned for its ability to scrape naturally accumulating toxins from the channels of the body (physical and energetic pathways), but also for its capacity to carry other herbs deep into specific tissues.

 This traditional Ayurvedic formula has long been used to balance excess pitta in the joints and muscles.
 Take one Kaishore Guggulu tablet three times per day.7 Or, if you prefer, this formula is also available as a powder; take ¼ teaspoon three times per day with warm water.

 Despite its heating nature, Guduchi is a powerful nutritive tonic that effectively removes excess pitta that has settled in the joints.
 It also cleanses the blood, supports circulation, tonifies the nervous system, and helps clear ama from the body.8

 Manjistha is a deeply pitta-balancing, blood-purifying herb renowned for its ability to remove excess heat and natural toxins from the blood.
 It can therefore complement any efforts to clear excess pitta from the joints.
 Manjistha is available as a tablet and a powder.

 Aloe vera gel is very pitta-balancing.
 It is soothing, cooling, rejuvenating, and it helps clear ama from the system.
 It also has an affinity for the bodily tissues and can act as a vehicle for delivering herbs deeper into the body.

 Systemic Support for Pitta

 Balance pitta systemically with Healthy Pitta tablets.
-Or, help to clear pitta from your channels of digestion and elimination with Pitta Digest tablets or Avipattikar powder (a formula very similar to Pitta Digest).
+To help clear pitta from your channels of digestion and elimination, consider Pitta Digest tablets or Avipattikar powder (a formula very similar to Pitta Digest).